Enterprise

 7. REPRESENTATIONS AND WARRANTIES

-2. In performing the Services, Certinal warrants that Certinal shall perform the services:
+For providing the Software, Certinal represents and warrants that Certinal shall provide the Software:

-4. Software shall be free of all known harmful or illicit code, trapdoors, or viruses.
+- Software shall be free of all known harmful or illicit code, trapdoors, malware or viruses.

-5. Software shall perform in accordance with the Subscription Plans and its services mentioned in the applicable Order Document.
+- Software shall perform in accordance with the Subscription Plans mentioned in the applicable Order document.

 8. DISCLAIMER OF WARRANTIES

-Licensee hereby expressly agrees and acknowledges that the software is provided "as is" without any representations, conditions, warranties, or covenants whatsoever concerning the software or any work or services performed by Certinal or its employees, consultants, or agents, including without limitation, any express, statutory or implied representations, warranties or conditions of merchantability, merchantable quality, satisfactory quality or fitness for a particular purpose, or arising otherwise in law or from a course of dealing or usage of trade, all of which are expressly disclaimed and excluded.
+Licensee hereby expressly agrees and acknowledges that the Software is provided “as is” without any representations, conditions, warranties, or covenants whatsoever concerning the Software performed by Certinal or its employees, consultants, or agents, including without limitation, any express, statutory or implied representations, warranties or conditions of merchantability, merchantable quality, satisfactory quality or fitness for a particular purpose, or arising otherwise in law or from a course of dealing or usage of trade, all of which are expressly disclaimed and excluded.

 9. CONFIDENTIALITY